 - Moderate AMS: Symptoms begin to obstruct your activities.
 You may feel severe headaches, nausea, and difficulties coordinating your movements.
 To feel better, you’ll need to descend.

 - Severe AMS: Even at rest, you may feel short of breath.
 Walking can be challenging.
 You must immediately descend to a lower altitude and seek medical attention.

 Severe types of altitude sickness can develop at exceedingly high altitudes.
 The two most severe types of altitude sickness are pulmonary edema (fluid in the lungs) and cerebral edema (fluid in the brain) (swelling of the brain).

 High altitude pulmonary edema is known as “High Altitude Pulmonary Edema” (HAPE), while cerebral edema is known as “High Altitude Cerebral Edema” (HACE).

-HAPE and HACE are potentially fatal conditions, and a steroid called dexamethasone can be administered to relieve symptoms until the affected person can descend to a lower altitude.
+HAPE and HACE are potentially fatal conditions, and a steroid called dexamethasone can relieve symptoms until the affected person can descend to a lower altitude.
 Many of the lesser altitude sickness symptoms may be handled without descending.